Title: Electrical Activity from the Superior Pharyngeal Constrictor during Reflexive and Nonreflexive Tasks

 K, we’re done.

 I see you.
 I hear you.
-But, I’ve heard a lot of clinicians and researchers state that “we need to have the most recent evidence at our fingertips NOW in order to help us to be fully equipped evidenced-based medical professionals.”
-But my counter would be, instead of of just following what someone tells you (me included!), is it not equally (arguably moreso) important to understand how these kooky ideas and theories were born in the first place, in order to know why NOT to do them anymore??
-If we never look back, we’ll always be missing a piece that will help show us what the future picture of our field will look like and go.
+While new pretty gadgets and gimmicks come and go, it can still be just as important to know what evidence there used to be and why.
+Instead of of just following what someone tells you (me included!), is it not equally (arguably moreso) important to understand how these kooky ideas and theories were born in the first place, in order to know why NOT to do them anymore??
+If we never look back, we’ll always be missing a piece that will help show us what the future picture of our field will look like.

-If I didn’t have the historical knowledge behind why telling someone saying ‘k-words’ didn’t work, and either just “did it because others do it” or, decided not to do it merely because I’ve heard not to from others (ok, it might depend who those ‘others’ are😉), then really, both parties may still be missing the whole point:
+If I didn’t have the behind-the-scences knowledge behind the k-words and just “did it because others do it,” or even decided not to do it merely because I’ve heard not to from others (ok, it might depend who those ‘others’ are😉), then really, both parties may still be missing the whole point:

 Some call it passion, others call it the need for critical thinking.
-Either way, there is soooo much better, more current research we can use NOW, why waste time, energy, and money (i.e. less progress) doing something some may have learned 40 years ago?!?
-We don’t still churn butter from a barrel, k?
+Either way, there is soooo much better, more current research we can use NOW!
+Why waste time, energy, and money (i.e. less progress) doing something some may have learned 40 years ago?!?
+I mean, we don’t still churn butter from a barrel, right?